SDK / API Reference

 Alternatively, you can use the SDK to update User Settings or workflow enablements:

-* [`updateIntegrationUserSettings`](/apis/api-reference#updateintegrationusersettings): Update integration-level User Settings.
+* [`paragon.updateIntegrationUserSettings`](/apis/api-reference#updateintegrationusersettings): Update integration-level User Settings.

-* [`updateWorkflowUserSettings`](/apis/api-reference#updateworkflowusersettings): Update workflow-level User Settings.
+* [`paragon.updateWorkflowUserSettings`](/apis/api-reference#updateworkflowusersettings): Update workflow-level User Settings.

-* [`updateWorkflowState`](/apis/api-reference#updateworkflowstate): Update workflow enablements.
+* [`paragon.updateWorkflowState`](/apis/api-reference#updateworkflowstate): Update workflow enablements.

-```http REST API theme={null}
+```http icon="terminal" HTTP theme={null}

 Authorization: Bearer <Paragon User Token>